BalazsNyiro/sentence-seeker/README.md

 In the far, far future a controller process are going to send requests for nodes in same host and in different hosts too, so the whole seeking happens simultaneously

-### "Future plans:"
-##### "Get some rest"
-  - Main program: use REST API to search,
-  - simple user interface, in browsers

-##### "Documentation update"

-##### "Daemons"
+##### Future functions:
   - use more than one daemon process to speed up the seeking separated controller process
   - http user interface, dark mode,

-##### "Documentation update"

-##### "Argus's eyes"
-Thinking period, how can I refactor the program

-  - Refine text preprocessing:
-    - what is a sentence?
-    - how fast is seeking?

-##### "My Business - Import from offered sources"
+  - document importing
     - user can import texts from precollected categories:
       - newspapers, wikipedia sites
       - slow importing:
         - robots.txt usage
         - mix different domains in download order and wait enough time between two importing

   - user can update his source if he wants
   - delete or temporarily skipped files in library?

-"The Call v1.1" - use external dictionaries, Learner's dict for example
+  - use external dictionaries, Learner's dict for example
     - it's an interesting possibility to use them, it's an idea only

+  - use .epub, .mobi, .pdf, .doc, .rtf sources?
+    - ?? do you need plugins, extendibility

 #### "Get into Ubuntu repo"
   - https://askubuntu.com/questions/16446/how-to-get-my-software-into-ubuntu
     - https://wiki.debian.org/DebianMentorsFaq
     - https://www.debian.org/doc/manuals/developers-reference/pkgs.html#newpackage

-#### "A little pause"
-  - At this point
-    - the user can search in his own library
-    - the user can import from predefined articles, sets

 #### More that we can do:

-  - store precompiled format for faster processing
-    (it can be recompiled after version switchting)

   - parallel text processing:
     - one controller process
     - more worker process in same and different hosts

-  - use .epub, .mobi, .pdf, .doc, .rtf sources?

-  - ?? do you need plugins, extendibility

 ## Coding guideline - Naming conventions
  - Variable names: UpperCamelCase, exception: self.